ReadyMouse/sub-manager/README.md

 - Limits on the allowance approval (is there a regulation limit? what's reasonable?)
 - More flexible scheduling options (every 3 weeks, first and fifteenth, etc)
 - Internal encrypted messaging system.
 (Propoerty owner requests of resident to see account balances, resident can approve this requests)
+- Gas optimizations on contract (>$100 to sign the allowance)
+- PayPal database search (ask for Username -> wallet address)
+- Signing transcation also needs to be first month (not just a sign) ETH handling

 - Listing Resource:
   - Renters willing to pay rent "I would pay X a month for a 3bed, 2 bath in (zipcode)"